kergoth/system-setup/README.md

 ##### Arch Linux

-- [nix](https://nixos.org): Nix is a tool that takes a unique approach to package management and system configuration.
 - [openssh](https://www.openssh.com): The premier connectivity tool for remote login with the SSH protocol.
 - [avahi](https://avahi.org): A system which facilitates service discovery on a local network via mDNS.
 - [nss-mdns](http://0pointer.de/lennart/projects/nss-mdns/): A GNU Libc NSS module that provides mDNS host name resolution.